Skip to main content

 Identifier: MAG-GAMEINFORMER

-Abstract Game Informer is one of the longest-running monthly American video game magazines.
+Abstract Game Informer is the longest-running monthly American video game magazine.
 Game Informer was originally a promotional magazine owned by the game retailer FuncoLand, which was reorganized as GameStop in December 2000.
 For many years, the magazine was tied to GameStop's reward program; it was decoupled from the rewards program and relaunched as a standlone subscription in March 2024 before being discontinued shortly after in August 2024.
-The magazine was acquired and revived...
+The magazine was acquired and revived by...

 Dates: Publication: Fall 1991 –